vidaud/seta/seta-doc/docs/setup/deployment.md

 - It is neccesary to install [Git](https://git-scm.com/downloads).

-- Install [Docker compose V2](https://docs.docker.com/compose/install/).*For reference to install in Linux, Maco or Windows*
+- Install [Docker compose V2](https://docs.docker.com/compose/install/).     *For reference to install in Linux, Mac or Windows*

 ## Installation of the project